Let us begin our inner experience!

 Skills required: teaching English, games, art & crafts, dance, theater, singing, yoga, beach swimming, waste management education.

 January-April: Dog sterilization clinic

 April-May: Holiday Camp facilitators, swimming teachers

 Accommodation varies depending on availability.
 Volunteers stay in either a dormitory or a double room with a common bathroom and showers.
 Each individual is provided with a sleeping pad, pillow, and a sheet.

 **We do have several cats, so if you are very allergic to cats, this may not be the best place for you!**

 All volunteers receive 3 vegetarian meals per day, plus tea/coffee/herbal drinks and clean fresh spring water.
 Meals are homemade by our wonderful Indian cook Gulabi and Ratna, who make traditional, local style food, wholesome and colorful.
 We grow our own rice and peanuts on our fully organic farm.
 What is not grown on our land is bought from local farmers in the village and neighboring town.

-We ask sevaks (volunteers) for a two-week commitment working 4-6 hours per day if possible (not including clearing up after meals) and a contribution of only Rs 400 per day, for the first 2 weeks to cover the three daily meals and the additional ashram activities.
-After the first 2 weeks, donation can be negotiable.
-If volunteers decide to cut short their stay before the initial 2 weeks, they are requested to pay the normal guest donation of only Rs 800 per day, minimum one week.
+We ask sevaks (volunteers) to work for 5-6 hours per day if possible (not including clearing up after meals) and a contribution of only RS 200 per day which covers the daily meals and the additional ashram activities.
+If volunteers decide to cut short their stay before 3 months, they are requested to pay the normal guest donation of only RS 800 per day.